International encoding support

 While defining a new rule, the file containing the disclaimer / signature you want to add to a message is identified.
 As messages can be encoded using various regional settings, we recommend that the files with disclaimers use UTF-8 or Unicode encoding.

-To create a rule, it is recommended to use the built-in Editor that will automatically switch the encoding to Unicode.
+To create a rule, it is recommended to use the built-in signature template editor that will automatically switch the encoding to Unicode.
 If the file including the disclaimer text is not UTF-8 or Unicode-encoded, regional characters may display incorrectly on the recipient's machine.
 Furthermore, if messages in a non-standard encoding, such as Russian or Chinese, are sent via Exchange Server, relevant code pages have to be installed on the server to enable adding disclaimers to messages correctly.

 In order to configure encoding, follow the steps described below: